 - Offer an FAQ page.

-- Create a mobile AMP version of your website or make sure you have a responsive version of your website which works seamlessly and loads quickly on mobile devices.
+- Create a mobile AMP version of your website or ensure you have a responsive version of your website which works seamlessly and loads quickly on mobile devices.
+You can even offer a discount for mobile users.

 2. Update Your Website’s Security

-You should also take steps to prevent your website from getting hacked.
-There are some simple ways to do this, such as performing regular backups of your website and using software or security plugins to protect it against malware and spyware.
+As you take steps to improve customer experience in e-commerce, prevent your website from getting hacked.
+There are a few simple ways to do this.
+Perform regular backups of your website and use software or security plugins to protect it against malware and spyware

 3. Great Customer Support